ovidiuf/playground/docker/loop/README.md

 # Signal-Aware Loop Container

-A container based on centos that loops ==and displays a incrementing counter at stdout.
-Once the container runs, it can be used to log into with
+A container based on centos that loops and displays an incrementing counter at stdout and stderr.
+The container reacts to SIGTERM and SIGINT.

+Once the container runs, it can be used to log into with:

 ```bash
 docker exec -it <containerid> bash